fulltrucker/rtfm.evanchute.com/pages/07.grav-cms/03.using-grav/docs.md

   canonical: /grav-cms/using-grav
 ---

+This is the standard boilerplate Grav install content.
+YMMV.

 # Say Hello to Grav!

 ## installation successful...

 Congratulations!
 You have installed the **Base Grav Package** that provides a **simple page** and the default **Quark** theme to get you started.